-Tip: You can print the document by clicking Print in the Print Preview toolbar.
+Tip: You can print the document by clicking the Printer icon in the Print Preview toolbar.

-Save to a Comma-Separated Value (CSV) file
+Save to a comma-separated value (CSV) file

 Each data grid can be saved to a comma-separated text file.
 This allows data to be extracted from the WhatsConnected data files and imported into other applications, such as Microsoft Excel.